svgeesus/EuroMPE/Duophonic/Panel.md

 Main constraint in [layout mockup](./mock-channel.svg) is mechanical attachment of MPU board to display/button/encoder board (at the top) and fader board (at the bottom) while clearing  the global output (secondary perfDAC) board which will need to be fairly shallow.

-[Teensy 4.1](https://www.pjrc.com/store/teensy41.html) is 60.96mm long plus 0.7mm for the USB connector = 61.7mm plus (if a cable is plugged in there, but not if a cable goes to D+ and D- pads.) room for the USB plug.
+[Teensy 4.1](https://www.pjrc.com/store/teensy41.html) is 60.96mm long plus 0.7mm for the USB connector = 61.7mm plus (if a cable is plugged in there, but not if a cable goes to D+ and D- pads.) around 40mm more to leave room for the USB plug.
 Width is 17.78±0.6 so say 18.3.

 ![Teensy 4.1](./img/dimensions_teensy41.png)

+### Display

 Display is likely to be above the Teensy and the display PCB is 20 x 35mm.
 (Adafruit diagram says 1.1 inches which is 33.02mm by 0.86 inch which is 21.844mm)